 The market for technology experts can be described as somewhat of a wild west, where the best talent is in high demand.
-In this article, we’ll go over the ways we can help your company take the lead in this fiercely competitive job market.
+In this article, we’ll go over the ways we can help your company take the lead in the fierce race for tech talents.

 A recruiting partner’s target group knowledge is invaluable

 You’ll need more than just an “Open positions” announcement to get the attention of the best techies.
 Hitting the sweet spot in the applicant market requires long-term background work.

 This is easier said than done in the current labor market situation.
 Heightened demand for the best specialists is increasing the pressure to hire more staff as soon as possible.
 “Senior experts will be approached before they even have the time to apply for jobs,” says Anna Kerava, IT Recruitment Manager at aTalent.

 Our recruitment services will help you achieve your staffing and growth goals in these relentless circumstances.
 Our professional recruiters know where to look for the most skilled people, what attracts them, and how to approach them.
 Kerava says that aTalent’s team talks to tech experts every day: "It gives us a good idea of the experts’ expectations and aspirations regarding their career development."

 In addition to serving the target group, we ensure that the customer company's business needs are met.
 Our recruiters are able to assess how well each applicant can apply their skills and collaborate with other experts.
 “For example, in consulting roles, it is important for the applicant to understand the overall picture of why the software is made and what role it plays in the customer's business,” says Kerava.

 Your recruitment communication speaks to the brightest talents

 In the tech industry, specialists can often have their pick from many options.
 In order to attract them, recruiting companies need to sharpen their communication.
 The best results are obtained when the job seeker gets to talk to a person familiar with the industry.